gtema/gtema.github.io/homeautomatization.md

 ### Security

 Backend REST API access is protected by the Basic auth or API_KEY authorization token.
 In order to use API authorize yourself first at the given auth point (by default configured /auth) and add received token (or the API_KEY) to the headers of all further API requests.
-Alternatively simply provide credentials with each API request.
+Alternatively simply provide credentials with each API request (basic auth).
 User creation is not supported so far (during the db initialization few users are being created)

 ### Deployment instructions